The pfSense® software distribution is compatible with most hardware supported by FreeBSD.

 The best way to ensure that hardware is compatible with pfSense software is to buy hardware from the Netgate Store that has been tested and known to work well with pfSense software.
 The hardware in the store is tested with each release of pfSense software and is tuned for optimal performance.

-For home-built solutions, the FreeBSD Hardware Notes for the FreeBSD version used in a given build of pfSense software is the best resource for determining hardware compatibility. pfSense software version 2.5.2-RELEASE is based on 12.2-STABLE@f4d0bc6aa6b.
+For home-built solutions, the FreeBSD Hardware Notes for the FreeBSD version used in a given build of pfSense software is the best resource for determining hardware compatibility. pfSense software version 2.7.0-RELEASE is based on 14.0-CURRENT@0c59e0b4e581.
 Another good resource is the Hardware section of the FreeBSD FAQ.